Ordnance QF 25-pounder Short: Production

-The British Army evaluated the QF 25-pounder Short and a similar design was ordered.
-It had a different recoil system to the Australian guns to allow super charge to be used, and was designated the Ordnance QF 25-pounder Mark IV.
+The British Army evaluated the 25-pounder Short and ordered a similar design.
+It had a different recoil system to the Australian guns to allow super charge to be used and was designated the Ordnance QF 25-pounder Mark IV.
 Design work was completed in May 1945, by which time there was no longer a need for the gun.
 One or two were produced and the British Army declared the type obsolete in 1946.